hanspoo/nx-tw-4/README.md

 Additionally, the project is also working with DaisyUI.

-The reason for this is that the current NX generator still uses the old Tailwind setup based on PostCSS, which is now deprecated..
+The reason for this is that the current NX generator still uses the old Tailwind setup based on PostCSS, which is now deprecated.